 Kevin Rinz

-Kevin Rinz is a senior fellow and research advisor at the Washington Center for Equitable Growth.
+Kevin Rinz is a former senior fellow and research advisor at the Washington Center for Equitable Growth.
 Prior to joining Equitable Growth, Rinz held research roles as an economist at the U.S. Census Bureau and as a visiting scholar with the Opportunity and Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis.
 He also twice served in policy roles at the White House Council of Economic Advisers, first as a staff economist in 2013–2014 and then as a senior economist in 2021–2022.
 His research focuses on how policy can help people succeed in the labor market, and his work has appeared in journals including The Review of Economics and Statistics, Journal of Human Resources, Journal of Labor Economics, and Journal of Public Economics.
 Rinz received his B.A. in economics and mathematics from Northwestern University, and his M.A. and Ph.D. in economics from the University of Notre Dame.